 Thank you for stopping by.
 I have recently moved from CA to TX, and Word of Hope Ministries is in transition.
 We are looking for a church home, which is tricky in this Covid season.
 Until we are well-settled in to a local church in-person, my ministry capacity is very limited.
 Visiting churches and settling in to one is proving to be a LONG difficult process as we continue to navigate the restrictiveness of quarantines and distancing.

-If you are looking for a counselor, don't hesitate to contact me on the Word of Hope website (link on this blog intro), and we can discuss your options.
-I will refer you to a trusted counselor if I cannot serve you myself.
+If you are looking for a counselor, don't hesitate to contact me on the Word of Hope website (link on this blog intro), and I will refer you to a trusted counseling organization.

 If you are looking for training/equipping, I am unable to offer any at this time, but plan to resume once I am back up and running as usual.